Available on Netflix

 All of which makes Sacred Games a bit more like Babylon Berlin, with its doomsday plot and its warring, ideologically driven gangs in a city racked by poverty and corruption, yet privy to vast wealth.
 Just as Babylon Berlin was a German ‘Krimi’, so Sacred Games is a cops-and-Bhais detective thriller.

 Surprisingly, given the censorious nature of the Indian film industry, it’s almost as explicit.
-There’s almost no real nudity, but we have copious sex scenes, including (spoiler alert) anal sex with a trans woman, and scenes of extreme violence, including vicious amputations.
+There’s almost no real nudity, but we have copious sex scenes, including (spoiler alert) (spoiler alert) anal sex with a trans woman, and scenes of extreme violence, including vicious amputations.